 Patients’ Journeys

-Zahid Bhatti Founder, Chair of Global Kidney Foundation personal story
+Zahid Bhatti — Founder and Chair, Global Kidney Foundation

 GKF was founded by those who have gone through the traumatic experience of renal diseases and are aware of the effects it can have on not only the patients but also on their loved ones.